 What is Notarization?

-It is the process during which a person puts their signature on a document in front of a notary public.
-The latter will identify the identities of the signatories and then add their stamp on the document.
+Or what is a notarized translation?
+It is the process during which a person puts their signature on a document before a notary public.
+The latter will identify the identities of the signatories and then add their stamps to the document.
 The process is considered a way of making files more secure.
 It is often beneficial in business settings as it provides an extra layer of security to all the parties involved.
-When companies are dealing with international clients, they may also require notarized translation.
+When dealing with international clients, they may also require a notarized translation.

 How Does a Notarized Translation Look Like?

 If you need a notarized translation, you should first find out how it looks like.
 If you think that it is not certified, then you would be wrong.
 A document that has been both certified and notarized will have the signatures of the linguistic expert and that of the notary public.
 It will also have the seal of the notary public as proof that they have verified the identities of the linguistic expert.
 The result will be a reliable and accurate linguistic solution that can be presented to companies and investors.

 If you don’t know what makes a document notarized, you won’t be able to get the service you require.
 You must find out everything about the service first, so you don’t make any bad choices.
 Here are the requirements for a notarized linguistic service:

 A highly qualified and experienced translator must be hired for the task.
 If they are not experienced, they won’t be able to provide you with a signed statement, and that will make their work invalid.
 So, do your research before hiring a service provider; this way, you won’t make any bad choices.

 When you hand over the task to the service provider, they will forward it to one of their experts.
 Once they are finished working on the document, it will be sent to you for review.
 If you give the green signal, the linguistic expert will add on a piece of paper that their work is accurate to the best of their knowledge and sign the statement.
 They will also add their contact details at the bottom.